Ultimate guide to staying cool in Puget Sound region during the heat wave

 Snohomish County has a list of over 40 cooling stations online with their location and hours.

 - The libraries in Brier, Darrington, Edmonds, Everett, Granite Falls, Lakewood/Smokey Point, Lynnwood, Mariner and Marysville will be open.
-However, most are at operating 50% capacity.

-- Arlington City Council Chambers: Saturday to Monday 11 a.m. to 6 p.m.
+- Arlington City Council Chambers: 11 a.m. to 6 p.m.
+Saturday-Monday

-- Family YMCAs at Everett, Marysville, Mill Creek, Monroe/Sky Valley, Mukilteo, Stanwood-Camano: Saturday 7 a.m. to 4 p.m., and Monday and Tuesday 5 a.m. to 8 p.m.
+- Family YMCAs at Everett, Marysville, Mill Creek, Monroe/Sky Valley, Mukilteo, Stanwood-Camano: 7 a.m. to 4 p.m.
+Saturday; 5 a.m. to 8 p.m.
+Monday and Tuesday

 Senior Centers